paulin/mattpaulin/index.markdown

 ---

 ## How I Work
-I approach product development like climbing a mountain: you don’t always have the map, so you explore, adapt, and keep moving upward.
+I approach product development like climbing a mountain: where you don't have a map.
+As a team we explore, adapt, and keep moving upward.
 Along the way, you learn who your users are, why they matter, and how to deliver real value.

 - I believe in shipping fast and showing progress every week.
 - I trust teams and empower them with clarity instead of bloated requirements.